urbit/urbit.org-reloaded/content/blog/layer-2-faq.md

   Store](https://www.escapepod.store), [Nodestead](https://www.nodestead.dev), and
   [ThirdEarth](https://third.earth/en/).

-#### 5: There are plenty of organizations dedicated to customizable rollup solutions.
+#### 5. There are plenty of organizations dedicated to customizable rollup solutions.
 Why did you decide to build your own?

-A: Simply put, we designed and engineered our own rollup because we can’t depend on the success or longevity of another organization.
+Simply put, we designed and engineered our own rollup because we can’t depend on the success or longevity of another organization.
 As they currently exist, outsourced rollups are too immature and compromised in ways that undermine the integrity of our technical principles.
 We also can’t restrict the aggregators to a waitlist, another issue which might eventually be resolved, but one that we can’t count on to be resolved soon.

-#### 6: If I currently have an L1 planet, are there any advantages to migrating?
+#### 6. If I currently have an L1 planet, are there any advantages to migrating?

-A: One of the most significant advantages to migrating is the reduced cost of Azimuth-event related transactions.
+One of the most significant advantages to migrating is the reduced cost of Azimuth-event related transactions.
 On L2, you can change sponsors or reset your network keys for free with our roller.
 An important note: migration is currently one-way.
 If you want to hold onto your L1 planet as a novelty, migration isn't recommended.

-#### 7: Is it possible to use the old Bridge for L1 operations?
+#### 7. Is it possible to use the old Bridge for L1 operations?

-A: The old version of Bridge will remain live, but unmaintained and eventually decommissioned.
+The old version of Bridge will remain live, but unmaintained and eventually decommissioned.
 You can access it at [bridge-sunset.urbit.org](https://bridge-sunset.urbit.org).
 If you run into something you can only do with the older version of Bridge, [let us know on Github](https://github.com/urbit/bridge/issues/new?assignees=&labels=bridge&template=bridge-bug-report.md&title=).

-#### 8: Why is the cost reduction so significant?
+#### 8. Why is the cost reduction so significant?

-A: On L1, every operation is an Ethereum transaction, with logic and state, etc.
+On L1, every operation is an Ethereum transaction, with logic and state, etc.
 On L2 transactions, these operations are reduced and simplified into a no-logic-involved Ethereum transaction.
 This is what makes L2 transactions
 cost-efficient: multiple transactions happen simultaneously to share the cost of just one L1 transaction.

-#### 9: What exactly is the mechanism for the “naive” consensus?
+#### 9. What exactly is the mechanism for the “naive” consensus?

-A: Our engineering team has written extensively about the technical features of our L2 rollup.
+Our engineering team has written extensively about the technical features of our L2 rollup.
 To learn about its intricacies, we encourage you to read `~datnut-pollen`’s comprehensive [overview](https://urbit.org/blog/rollups#technical) and `~wicdev-wisryt`’s